 Training centers set their own course prices for the training they provide.
 PrimusGFS does charge the training centers $25 per day per trainee.

 How can I use a PrimusGFS logo after my company is certified under PrimusGFS standard?

 Your company can use PrimusGFS logo only for business to business communications.
 Please obtain a copy of the PrimusGFS logo from your Certification Body.
 For CB contact information, visit: http://primusgfs.com/certification/.
-Do not use the PrimusGFS logo on your product, product labels or packaging, or in any way that may be interpreted as indicating product conformity (for example on a clamshell that contains your product).
 If you have any doubts about the proper utilization of the PrimusGFS logo, please contact [email protected].

 Can I use a PrimusGFS logo at my operations or facilities?